clrnd/win95-maze-rs/README.md

 ```

 to control the camera, which after the completion of the
-movement methods, decides which state to take next with the position of
+movement methods, decides what state to take next based on the position of
 the icosahedrons and the walker's direction.

 `Rolling` is for when the camera hits an icosahedron, which makes it go upside down